Prenatal and perinatal psychology: Historical development of psychoanalytical and depth psychological theories concerning prenatal life

 Most psychoanalytical theories assume that the development of objects, the self and even consciousness begins after birth.
-Nevertheless, some psychoanalysts explicitly write that pre- and perinatal aspects are responsible for certain symptom formations, among them Otto Rank, Nandor Fodor, Francis J. Mott, Donald Winnicott, Gustav Hans Graber und Ludwig Janus.
+Nevertheless, some psychoanalysts explicitly write that pre- and perinatal aspects are responsible for certain symptom formations, among them Otto Rank, Nandor Fodor, Francis J. Mott, Donald Winnicott, Gustav Hans Graber and Ludwig Janus.
 They think that the structuring of the unconscious psyche starts in the prenatal phase.
 The fetus already has early, emotionally relevant experiences.
 They assume the existence of perception in several sense modaliaties, states of asphyxia, fears and stress, which are stored and can be remembered after birth under certain circumstances.
 In psychoanalysis pre- and perinatal topics usually are seen as fantasies.
 The manifest prenatal content of dreaming or fantasizing of swimming under water while breathing, being inside of a cave, fighting with underwater monsters – are interpreted as re-projections in time onto the early phase.
 Janus assumes that in many psychoanalytical approaches there can be found contentual and phenomenological aspects close to prenatal psychology – but without explicit references.
 Janus wrote of the "hidden attendance of the prenatal existence" in the works of psychoanalysts such as Sandor Ferenczi, Carl Gustav Jung, Melanie Klein, Bela Grunberger, Françoise Dolto and others.

 In 1924 Otto Rank (1884–1939), one of Sigmund Freud's disciples, published his book The Trauma of Birth (German: Das Trauma der Geburt und seine Bedeutung für die Psychoanalyse).
 There he stated that the emotional shock of being born is an individual's first source of anxiety.
 Because of this book the friendship between Freud and Rank came to an end.
 Rank was of the opinion that birth is connected with an overwhelming experience of fear of the fetus.
 He also presumed that this trauma was the cause of later anxieties.
 He also claimed that aspects of the later prenatal phase can be remembered.
 So already Rank himself had developed the outlines of a true prenatal psychology.
 In the light of such assumptions he interpreted cultural aspects, e.g. he understood Christian fantasies of the hell as being based on aversive intrauterine situations.
 In his book, he treated the interpretation of symbols, art and myths by using pre- and perinatal assumptions.
 Rank believed that a "primal fixation" with the prenatal state is the root of all neuroses and character disorders and developed a process of psychoanalysis based on birth experiences.